naturalis/trait-functional-poaceae/scripts/README.md

 |treeio       |1.16.1   |-              |
 |usdm         |1.1-18   |-              |

-### seedmass_PCA.r
+### seedmass_PCAscript.r (and Seedmass_PCAscript.Rmd)
 This is a r script that performs a PCA and stepwise fylogenetic analysis with the seedmass and environmental data from Poaceae species.
 The input of script are the files poaceae_seedmass.csv, raw_means.csv and ALLBM.tre.txt.
 Theses files can be found in the `/data` directory.
 The figures created by this R script can be found in the `/results` directory.
+There is also a R Markdown version of this script, `seedmass_PCAscript.Rmd`
 <br>
 The packages required to run this R script are as followed:
 |Package      |Version used  |Dependency of  |